dddomin3/jobs/README.md

 - Manage multiple clients with both large and small **AWS** and **vSphere** environments
 - Assist in **PCI** and **ISO/IEC 27001** assessments
 - Utilize tools such as **Jenkins**, **git**, **Packer** and **Terraform** to automate code deploys, image builds, and infrastructure deployments for both **on-prem and cloud** architectures
-- Maintain patch cycles, on-call support, monitoring and metrics platforms for multiple clients
 - Leverage **Configuration Management** (**Puppet**, **Ansible**) to enforce IT Security needs
-- Balance contractual hourly agreements and task priority to maximize client happiness and IT goals

 ---